theshivv/OrgaFood/README.md

 ### **What did you learn from this project**
 Each team member and mentor can briefly describe what they learnt during Skill Up 2.0, how they applied it to their project and what challenges they faced.

 * Shivam Pawar -
+Hello,I leart following points during SkillUp 2.0
    1. Different XML layouts
    2. Modern UI for android
    3. Firebase, Firestore
    4. GIT & GITHUB in Android Studio
+Merging branches, solving conflicts were major problems faced by me and my team members.

 * Prathamesh Ghogare -
 Hi team!